tweedge/unishox2-py3/README.md

 This package is available [on PyPI](https://pypi.org/project/unishox2-py3/), and can be installed with `pip3 install unishox2-py3`.
 Please note that this package **only** supports Python3, and does not work for Python2 or below.
 You can see its CI status and testing matrix in this repository's [Actions tab](https://github.com/tweedge/unishox2-py3/actions).

 Getting started with unishox2-py3 is easy.
+If you want to give it a try via the command line, you can use [demo.py](https://github.com/tweedge/unishox2-py3/blob/main/demo.py) to compress some sample strings or try one of your own.

-It currently provides two APIs that pass data to Unishox2's corresponding `simple` APIs - accepting the default optimization preset, which is good for most data.
+If you're looking to integrate, unishox2-py3 currently provides two APIs that pass data to Unishox2's corresponding `simple` APIs - accepting the default optimization preset, which is good for most data.
 These are:

 * `unishox2.compress(str)`
   * Arguments: